Bank-Builder/temporal_journey/deployment-demo/README.md

 - https://www.sars.gov.za/TaxTypes/TT/How-Submit/Annual-Return/Pages/Universal-Branch-Codes.aspx

 # TODOs
-1) :question: **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html See Sequences section
+1) :question: **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html (see Sequences section)
   - current thinking :thinking:: not a problem as data never inserted on canonical
   - for backup & then restore's a step for brining the sequence values up-to-date is better placed

-2) :question: **TODO** When adding columns to a table: https://pgdash.io/blog/postgres-replication-gotchas.html recommends
-  - pause replication (destination side) ALTER SUBSCRIPTION mysub DISABLE;
-  - `migrate the destination first, then the source and then resume the subscription.` we are doing the opposite, need to check if this switch in logic is not needed

 3) :question: **TODO** check that multiple schemas on a ms will work